Indika (video game): Plot

 Arriving at a fish factory, Ilya asks Indika to help him retrieve some personal items before they go to the Temple.
 The items end up being a pair of finger puppets, which Ilya and Indika play with for a few minutes before Ilya collapses.
 Worried he'll get sepsis, Indika chooses to amputate Ilya's arm.
 Believing that she denied his miracle from God, and revealing God has not talked to him since they started traveling together, Ilya leaves.

 Despite this, Indika still goes to the Temple, where she meets back up with Ilya, who has read her letter.
-The two enter the Temple and ask to see the Kudets, however the priest will not let them.
+The two enter the Temple and ask to see the Kudets, but the priest will not let them.
 Indika explains that Ilya is a prisoner, and an armed guard arrives.
 During the confusion, Indika pushes the priest into the guard, causing him to accidentally shoot and kill the priest.
 Ilya finds the Kudets and prays, but nothing happens.
 In frustration he steals the Kudets and escapes, leaving Indika to be captured and put in a cell.

 In a final flashback, Indika and Mirko are continuing their secret relationship.
 The two agree to run away to the city, and steal money from Indika's father for funds.
 However, her father catches Mirko in the act.
 When Indika is given a chance to save Mirko, she doesn't take it, and her father shoots and kills Mirko.

 Back in the present, Indika is put in a cell.
 The guard offers to free her in return for sexual favors, but after Indika does so he refuses to help.
 With assistance from the Devil, Indika manages to disable the guard and escape from prison.
 Wandering around the town, she finds Ilya, who reveals he sold the Kudets at a pawn shop for five rubles and a trumpet.
 Indika goes to the pawn shop and finds the Kudets.
-While Ilya distracts the owner, she prays to it.
+While Ilya distracts the owner, she prays to it in front of a mirror, with her reflection being that of the Devil.
 When nothing happens, Indika opens up the Kudets and discovers it is empty.
-Her faith broken, Indika's prayer beads shatter on the pawn shop floor.
+Her own reflection returns, but with her faith broken, Indika's prayer beads shatter on the pawn shop floor.

 Development

-The game was announced by publisher 11 bit studios during the Future Games Show 2024.
+The game was announced by publisher 11 Bit Studios during the Future Games Show 2024.
 The developers had to move from Russia to Kazakhstan and finish the game there.
 Per Odd Meter game director Dmitry Svetlow: "After February 24, things were complicated even further as staying in Russia became physically scary".
 He then adds in another article that "We left because it was psychologically distressing to stay".